Categories Electrical

 Safety Switches vs Circuit Breaker

-A Safety Switch protects people from deadly electrical shocks by cutting of power.
+A Safety Switch protects people from deadly electrical shocks by cutting off power by measuring and monitoring any residual current losses which could be travelling to ground.

-Whereas a Circuit Breaker is designed to protect your home’s wiring from overloads and short circuits.
+Whereas a Circuit Breaker is designed to protect your home’s wiring from overloads and short circuits only.

 Its recommended you have both installed.